MM (album)

-MM (titled Marisa Monte MM (Ao Vivo) on digital platforms) is an album by Brazilian singer Marisa Monte, released in 1989.
+MM (titled Marisa Monte MM (Ao Vivo) on digital platforms) is a live album by Brazilian singer Marisa Monte, released in 1989.
 It was her first album and was recorded live.
 It reached number one in Brasil Hot 100 Airplay.
+In 2022, it was elected as one of the best Brazilian music albums of the last 40 years by a O Globo poll which involved 25 specialists, including Charles Gavin, Nelson Motta, and others.